Harishwarrior/time_manager/README.md

   </h1>

 <p align='center'>
-An app to manage your time by scheduling tasks..
+An app to manage your time by time managing tasks..
 Made with Flutter❤️.
 Works in Android,iOS, Windows, Mac os, Linux.
 </p>

 <p align="center">